wp-plugins/content-aware-sidebars/readme.txt

 5. Viewing a Post that contains Very Categorized. `Very Categorized Posts` sidebar has replaced `Main Sidebar`

 == Changelog ==

-= 2.0 =

-* Added: condition groups
-* Added: gui overhaul for sidebar editor
-* Added: pagination for tags and post types in sidebar editor
-* Added: mysql 5.6+ compatibility
-* Added: more efficient uninstall process
-* Added: easier for developers to extend and manipulate content support
-* Added: wp 3.8 and mp6 compatibility
-* Added: spanish translation
-* Fixed: all conditions follow a strict logical "and" operator per group
-* Fixed: scripts and styles only loaded on sidebar administrative pages
-* Removed: jquery autocomplete on search
-//REMEMBER TO DELETE GROUPS ON SIDEBAR DELETION
-//display names when adding things to group
-//combine autocomplete and pagination
-//automatically add children

 = 1.3.5 =